nahid7474/Intune/README.md

 --------------------------------------------------------------------------------------
 **Hig Level Overview:**

-This project will use Microsoft Intune to manage endpoint devices, securing corporate data, implementing access controls, integrate Azure AD for user authentication and policy enforcement and  more...
+This project will use Microsoft Intune to manage endpoint devices, securing corporate data, implementing access controls, policy enforcement and more...

 **Summary Activities:**